RMerl/asuswrt-merlin/README-merlin.txt

 3.0.0.4.270.26
    - NEW: ipset Netfilter support + userspace tool to create ipset lists.
    - CHANGED: Various webui lists were increased from 32 to 128 entries allowed.
-   - CHANGED: Improved networkmap.
-Will now use DHCP lease hostnames and DHCP static names whenever possible instead of just NetBIOS names.
+   - CHANGED: Improved networkmap:
+               * Will also use DHCP hostnames and user-defined static names instead of just NetBIOS names
-   - CHANGED: Various dropdown selectors will display hostname in addition to MAC or IP.
+               * Clients list will show an animation while networkmap is still busy scanning and resolving device names
+               * Dropdown menus that use Networkmap to build a list of devices will also display names
+   - FIXED: Openvpn: Non-CBC ciphers weren't working

 3.0.0.4.270.25b